sylvaticus/juliatutorial/0---introduction.md

 Julia keeps many things in memory.
 If this create problems in the eecution of your code, you can empty the current session for all the variables using `workspace()`.

+Sometimes that is not enought, and restarting Julia is the only way to get a clean status.

 ## Syntax elements

 Single line comments: start with `#`